-To perform specific services or conduct a product demonstration, or to provide any additional information that you have requested.
+- To provide information that you have requested.

 Subject to the section titled “Additional EU Disclosures,” we may share the information we collect about you with certain third parties in the following ways:

-We will share your information with HubSpot to operate our Service.
-We will provide this third party with certain categories of your information including Identity Data and Contact Data.
-This third party may only use this information in connection with their services for dealWIP, and not for their own purposes or benefit.
+- We will share your information with HubSpot and other third-party providers of marketing software to operate our Service and the Website.
+We will provide such third parties with certain categories of your information including Identity Data and Contact Data.
+These third parties may only use this information in connection with their services for dealWIP, and not for their own purposes or benefit.

-We may, from time to time, share your information with third parties to whom we need to share your information to investigate suspected fraud, harassment or other violations of any law, rule or regulation, or the policies for the Service.
+- We may, from time to time, share your information with third parties with whom we need to share your information to investigate suspected fraud, harassment or other violations of any law, rule or regulation, or the policies for the Service.